Questions to Ask Your Movers for Your Relocation

 2. Keep in mind the overall picture – while cost is important, and can vary from mover to mover, there are a host of other factors that weigh in on the best mover for your situation, and timing.

 3. Check on moving company recommendations from others you know and trust as part of the selection process.

 4. Keep a file of all your communications, paperwork, questions, notes, and receipts for your move (either hard copy, online or both).
-You may need this for taxes since there can be deductions for certain moving costs if you meet the IRS guidelines (check with your accountant).
+You may need this for taxes since there can be deductions for certain moving costs if you meet the IRS guidelines (check with your accountant - NOTE - tax laws have changed since this was written).
 The relocation company will also likely require all receipts for any reimbursement, if applicable, or they may do a direct bill.

 5. Be prepared for your discussions with potential movers with the following information – date you can be out of your house and/or the date you must vacate by in accordance with your sales contract; date you can be or must be in your new location, whether a new home or condo or temporary housing

 This is not intended as a complete discussion of all you need to know when moving with a relocation package, since terms and conditions can vary tremendously.
 If you are not using a relocation package in your move you can skip this section and go right to the mover questions.

 The relocation package, along with an offer letter from your new or current employer, should set forth all the details of what the package includes, key contacts (at your employer and at the relocation company), and your responsibilities.